 In our retrospective unicentric study, 95 children with CSK were evaluated.
-The median age at diagnosis was 2 months, with most cases diagnosed either prenatally or immediately after birth, like in the KIMONO study (both 43%) [4].
-We had a higher proportion of males like the study by Jorgensen et al (61% vs. 67%) [16].
-When considering abnormal kidney appearance, our data is also like the study by Jorgensen et al (10% vs. 8%) [16].
+The median age at diagnosis was two months, with most cases diagnosed either prenatally or immediately after birth, like in the KIMONO study (both 43%) [4].
+We had a higher proportion of males like the study by Jørgensen et al. [16] (61% vs. 67%).
+When considering abnormal kidney appearance, our data is also like the study by Jørgensen et al. [16] (10% vs. 8%).
 In addition, 25% of our children were found to have CAKUT, mainly VUR, which occurred in 15% of cases.
-This number is lower than the 24% of patients with VUR in the meta-analysis by Westland et al [1].
-Siomou et al [17], on the other hand, report an even lower number of VUR.
+This number is lower than the 24% of patients with VUR in the meta-analysis by Westland et al. [1].
+Siomou et al. [17], on the other hand, report an even lower number of VUR.
 Since low-grade VUR can be self-limiting, but high-grade VUR may severely impair renal function, it is important to be aware of the latter.
-As noted in the Westland meta-analysis, these findings highlight the need for further validation to avoid routinely using voiding cystourethrography in children with a normal sonographic appearance of CSK and no recurrent UTIs, especially given the increasing availability of non-invasive methods for detecting VUR [1].
+As noted in the Westland et al. [1] meta-analysis, these findings highlight the need for further validation to avoid routinely using voiding cystourethrography in children with a normal sonographic appearance of CSK and no recurrent UTIs, especially given the increasing availability of non-invasive methods for detecting VUR.